Lunaniña

 Another Day, Another Post About Broken Shit

-9/28/2024 | 0 comments
+9/28/2024 | 0 comments | News

 I noticed a couple of weeks ago that the site nor ExpressionEngine were loading correctly on Chrome.
 It looked fine in Safari and mobile platforms though.
 When this has happened in the past, it usually means the hosting company updated the php version and fixing the problem was a simple matter of reverting back to a previous php version while things magically synched up.
 This time around that didn’t work and that essentially exhausted my ability to trouble shoot the matter.